mueni5/linda-mama-full/README.md

-## Linda Mama Front-end
+## Linda Mama Project
-   Welcome to the front-end of the Linda Mama project.
+   Welcome to the the Linda Mama project.
 This is the user interface for the Linda Mama healthcare application, built using the React Framework.
    Rails API serves as the foundation for the Linda Mama healthcare application, providing data and functionality to the front-end.